zroyer/NBAtweets/README.md

 npm install
 ```

-Inside of the server directory, create a `/data/db` path.
+Inside of the root directory, create a `/data/db` path.

-From the server directory, start your Mongo database:
+From the root directory, start your Mongo database:

 ```
 mongod --dbpath data/db